EBISPOT/OLS-autocomplete/README.md

 # Introduction to OLS-autocomplete
 This is a standalone widget for people to include the OLS autocomplete widget and search box within their own homepage.
-The widget can be seen in action at the start page of the <a href="http://www.ebi.ac.uk/ols">Ontology Lookup Service (OLS)</a>.
+The widget can be seen in action at the start page of the <a href="https://www.ebi.ac.uk/ols">Ontology Lookup Service (OLS)</a>.
+**PLEASE MAKE SURE YOU USE HTTPS INSTEAD OF HTTP URLS IN THE FUTURE FOR EBI WEBSERVICE CALLS**

 ## How to install the plugin
 There are multiple ways to install the plugin: